geek-cookbook/geek-cookbook/docs/recipes/invidious.md

 ---
-title: Invidious, youy Youtube frontend instance in Docker Swarm
+title: Invidious, your Youtube frontend instance in Docker Swarm
 description: How to create your own private Youtube frontend using Invidious in Docker Swarm
 status: new
 ---